 Coding is an important skill for future tech careers.
 It can open doors to many jobs such as gaming design, software/app development, and other jobs in this highly competitive tech sector.
 In the future, coding may be a necessary skill much like typing is today.
 Learning to code can open doors for our children’s futures and it’s just plain fun!

 Code Camp will involve Altino Cars.
 Participants learn coding language and techniques to program the cars to perform simple tasks.

 Thanks to the generous donations from the North Shore Lions and the Rotary Club of Hanalei Bay, we are able to offer FULL SCHOLARSHIPS to students with financial needs.
 Funds are limited, so apply early!
-The scholarship application deadline is August 15th.
+The scholarship application deadline is January 20th.

-Enrollment deadline is August 20, 2019.
+Enrollment deadline is January 25, 2020.